LabeliaLabs/distributed-learning-contributivity/README.md

 After a training iteration over a given mini-batch, how individual models of each partner are aggregated:

 - `uniform`: simple average (non-weighted)
-- `data_volume`: average weighted with the relative amounts of data (in number of data samples)
+- `data_volume`: average weighted with per the amounts of data of partners (number of data samples)
 - `local_score`: average weighted with the performance (on a central validation set) of the individual models

 `single_partner_test_mode`: `global` (default) or `local`